natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-12-rich-objects.md

 description: Exploring the profound connection between children and their interaction with cultural artifacts, as highlighted in Sherry Turkle's reflections on the power of objects in science education.
 emoji: 🎨
 tags:
-  - 🧪 Experiments
-  - 🧠 Curiosity
+  - 🌍 Culture
   - 🔬 Science
+  - 📝 Writing
-  - 🧩 Creativity
+  - 💡 Ideas
 haiku: |
   Objects attract minds,
   Young hearts entwined with the quest,